Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Okay.
 Bruuk...
 I need ‘ta hear *everythin’* as best you can.
 Can you do that?"

 Bruuk nodded again.
 "Yeah.
-The Kwmbwrw didn’t show up until after they programmed me…"
+The Kwmbwrw didn’t show up until after they programmed me..."

 He told everything.
 Described scents, every overheard name, every detail he could recall.
-Bruuk had a good memory and the Great Father drank it all in like a sponge, never asking the same question twice, always finding exactly the right thing to say to prompt more memories…
+Bruuk had a good memory and the Great Father drank it all in like a sponge, never asking the same question twice, always finding exactly the right thing to say to prompt more memories...

 At some point, Bruuk realized he was technically being interrogated, but he didn’t care.
-Daar…had a way about him.
+Daar... had a way about him.
 He was easy to talk to, once a man got past the sheer threat he posed.
 Eventually, Bruuk’s memory was exhausted and he just sort of... trailed off in his tale.

 "There’s probably more... but that’s all the important bits, I think."